For a printable version of the handbook, please click Here

 Whenever possible the weekly tutorial sessions meet from 2:00 to 4:00 p.m. on Fridays.
 Enrollment is limited to CSS sophomores, with no more than 10 students to a tutorial group.
 Before class each week each member of the tutorial writes a 5-7 page paper on a topic which the tutor may make as broad or specific as he or she wishes.
 The tutor returns the papers with comments to the students in time for the comments to assist in the preparation of the following paper, thus normally on the Monday or Tuesday following the tutorial session.

 The colloquium, consisting of the full CSS sophomore class (usually 30), is normally taught from 1:10 to 2:30 on Monday and Wednesday.
-While teaching styles differ, it is common to ask the students to submit a short reaction to the reading each week, and to return these promptly with comments intended to help the students prepare effectively for the following week.
+While teaching styles differ, it is common to ask the students to submit a short reaction to the reading each week, or give a quiz in class, and to return this work promptly with comments intended to help the students prepare effectively for the following week.

 A student preceptor (teaching apprentice) is assigned to each tutorial and to the colloquium.
 The preceptor's main responsibilities are to run a pre-tutorial session each week, normally on Wednesday evening, on the subject of the week's work, and to read some or all of the tutorial essays, depending on the tutor's preferences.
 Preceptors also make themselves available for individual consultation with students.

 The preceptors are chosen from among CSS juniors and sophomores by the tutors at the end of the previous year.
 Students recognize the appointment as a high honor and as a chance for an unusual learning experience.
 They are formally designated as Teaching Apprentices enrolled in a teaching apprentice tutorial (ungraded) in the fall semester.
 In the spring they are Course Assistants receiving modest compensation, though the Social Theory preceptor receives less than the others because the colloquium ends in the fall semester.
-It is important for everyone's sake to monitor the preceptors’ work load, and to take care not to overwork them.
+It is important, for everyone's sake, for the Sophomore Tutors to monitor the preceptors’ work load, and to take care not to overwork them.
 Some tutors define "overwork" as anything beyond a 10-hour weekly commitment for a preceptor.

 Weekly tutorial papers are not graded, but extensive comments on them from the tutor (and usually by the preceptor as well) provide continuous feedback to the students.
-More formal evaluation follows at the end of each trimester.
+More formal written evaluation follows at the end of each trimester.
 At the end of October or in early November when the first trimester ends, the tutor may conduct an individual evaluation session of 15-20 minutes duration with each student in the class, during which he or she offers a constructive oral evaluation of the student's performance.
 In the past these sessions have sometimes been conducted with one or more other sophomore tutor(s) or one of the co-chairs (if available), as this provides useful information about the ongoing progress of students in the sophomore class and allows the program to identify and address potential problems before they become intractable.
-The student, in turn, may offer suggestions on the design and conduct of the tutorial.
+The student, in turn, may offer suggestions on the design and conduct of the tutorial and give their initial responses to the CSS.
 At the end of the second and third trimesters, only the student's most recent tutor will meet with him or her to give an oral evaluation.

-At the end of each trimester (and at the end of the Social Theory colloquium) the tutor files a written evaluation for each student, normally a paragraph or two in length.
-These substitute for the CR/U evaluation that the instructor of an ungraded course would normally file with the Registrar.
+At the end of each trimester (and at the end of the Social Theory Colloquium) the tutor files a written evaluation for each student, normally a paragraph or two in length.
+This satisfies the CR/U evaluation that the instructor of an ungraded course would normally file with the Registrar.
 These evaluations are filed in the CSS office (not with the Registrar), where they are consulted by other tutors and CSS chairs who need to learn something of student's academic performance in writing a letter of recommendation, deciding fellowship nominations and the like.
-Students have a legal right to see a filed evaluation and it is customary to provide them with a copy.
+Students have a legal right to see a filed evaluation.
+Send your evaluations to the CSS Administrative Assistant soon after the end of the tutorial.
+The Administrative Assistant will then send the evaluations to the sophomores by email, and also print out copies for the students’ files.

 During the year each tutor submits to the Registrar only CR/U grade reports of students after their tutorials.
 The only grade the Registrar receives is the comprehensive exam grade, sent in by the CSS office and recorded on the student's transcript in a special way.